 The U.S. is among a number of countries experiencing large-scale epidemics.
 The map above shows cumulative confirmed cases, deaths and recoveries and is updated in near real-time throughout the day.
 Zoom out to see more of the world.

-Below are the recent totals for the United States, which over the weekend passed Italy for the most confirmed COVID-19 deaths in the world.
-Also included are the nine other countries with the most reported cases of COVID-19.
-Italy, Spain, Germany, France and the United Kingdom are all reporting more confirmed cases than China, where the outbreak began late last year, but whose reported numbers have since greatly slowed.
+Below are the recent totals for the United States, followed by the nine other countries with the most reported cases of COVID-19.
+Italy, Spain, Germany, and now France are all reporting more confirmed cases than China, where the outbreak began late last year, but whose reported numbers have since greatly slowed.